 Outsourcing partners can straddle the line between consultancy firms and implementation experts, and serve a very important third purpose: the data cleaning and institutional process capture that's so necessary to making the most of your ERP are built into the knowledge transfer stage when you decide to move costly, labor-intensive transactional work offshore.

-Using An Outsourced Accounting Partner to Address Data Concerns - The Key to Best Utilizing Your ERP
+Using An Outsourced Accounting Partner to Address Data Concerns - The Key to Best Utilize Your ERP

 By choosing one that's technology-agnostic and can work within your existing or planned ERP platform, you can streamline your processes as you document and leave the heavy lifting of data cleansing and migration to an experienced expert, all without relinquishing control of your valuable data.
 Learning how to best utilize your ERP is imperative for your business success, and having a partner that can transform that data for your growth strategy is vital to achieve short and long-term goals.